galaxyproject/training-material/topics/single-cell/tutorials/scrna-data-ingest/tutorial.md

 >
 {: .hands_on}

-And now we are ready to input that data into **DropletUtils** tool.
+And now we are ready to input that data into **DropletUtils** tool, which will separate this matrix into the cells, genes, and matrix tabular files needed to build a Seurat object.

 > <hands-on-title> DropletUtils </hands-on-title>
 >